tingletech/aws-as/README.md

 ./grabazon.sh
 ```

-They python library `boto` needs to be set up with the S3 credential for the push to S3 to work.
+The python library `boto` needs to be set up with the S3 credential for the push to S3 to work.

 grant access (security groups left as an exercise for the reader)